Peasant Soup with Oats

 11. Step 11:

-Put the fried vegetables in a saucepan, mix.
-Add salt to the soup.
-It is always necessary to salt the soup almost at the end of cooking, when the main products in it have just been cooked and are able to absorb salt evenly.
-If the soup is salted too early, when the vegetables are still firm, then it takes longer to cook and may be over-salted, since the salt will remain in the liquid.
+Add the sautéed vegetables to the pot and stir.
+Season with salt.
+Always salt soup near the end of cooking, once the main ingredients are just done and can absorb the salt evenly.
+Salting too early, while the vegetables are still firm, makes the soup take longer to cook and risks over-salting, since the salt stays in the liquid.

 12. Step 12: